Paying for It

-The critically lauded memoir about being a john.
-Now in paperback!
+The critically lauded memoir about being a john, available in paperback for the first time!

 Complete with a surprise ending, Paying for It continues to provide endless debate and conversation about sex work.